ingramleedy/Diamond-Aircraft-Service-Centers/README.md

    - Transfer files to your iPad/iPhone via AirDrop, email, or cloud storage.
    - In ForeFlight: More > Custom Content > Add > Select the pack.
    - Enable the layer in Maps > Layers.

-## How to Generate new KML files
-1. **Run the Script:**
-   - Clone this repository.
-   - Install dependencies: `pip install requests beautifulsoup4`.
-   - Run `python generate_kml.py` (or similar script name) to fetch data and create KML files.
-   - For ForeFlight pack: Use tools like [ForeFlight Content Pack Creator](https://foreflight.com/support/custom-content) to bundle KMLs`.

 ## Addendum: Syncing Content Packs via Cloud Storage (e.g., OneDrive)